-And finally they are the best option if you want to display your bike like a work of art!
+And finally, they are the best bike storage option if you want to display your bike like a work of art!

 Also, each one is limited to carrying 2 bikes and while the first will go on easily, the second one will need to be lifted above it, which could be tricky, especially for kids.

-I'd say horizontal bike racks are best for one or two adult bikes in small areas with a significant amount of empty wall space.
+I'd say horizontal bike racks are one of the best solutions for one or two adult bikes in small areas with a significant amount of empty wall space.